 Anyway, WSB kicks off again next at Laguna Seca, and we hope Chaz Davies will be fit by then to take part – get better soon, boyo!
 And those Ben Spies rumours won’t go away, either, so keep a close eye on that!

-Pics: WSBK & Double RedEnjoy more Fast Bikes reading in the four-weekly magazine.
+Pics: WSBK & Double RedEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.